psychemedia/winter-tales/src/dancers_of_colbeck.md

 And the reason they came to Colbek, and to that Church in particular?
 That would be the priest's daughter.
 The priest was named Robert, if I remember it correctly, his son was named Azone, and his daughter — the one whom the party-goers had came to meet — she was called Ave.

-Between them, they agreed who should try to entice Ave out: it would be Wybessyne and Merwynde.
+Between them, they agreed who should try to entice Ave out: it would be Wybessyne and Mersynde.
 The young women approached Ave, and persuaded her to join their party.

 Bevune led the dance, nd Gerlew suggested what they should sing.